CBD for Menopause

 According to the 2020 review mentioned above, endocannabinoids play a role in the sleep-wake cycle.
 This suggests that CBD can affect sleep.
 The researchers highlight the few, limited studies on CBD and sleep in humans.
-The results of these suggest that higher doses of CBD can have a sedating effect.
+The results of these suggest that higher doses of CBD for menopause can have a sedating effect.

 It is possible then, that CBD may help treat sleep disturbances relating to menopause — but further studies are still needed to prove this.